We found 4 family medicine practitioners who accept Highmark near Littlestown, PA.

 Clinical interests: Sports Health, Joint Aspiration, Injections, General Care

-Dr. Thomas Stein is a family practitioner.
-Before completing his residency at Harrisburg Hospital and York Hospital, Dr. Stein attended medical school at Creighton University School of Medicine.
-Dr. Stein has a special interest in general care.
-He honors United Healthcare Platinum, United Healthcare Navigate, and Blue Cross/Blue Shield, as well as other insurance carriers.
-His professional affiliations include WellSpan Medical Group and WellSpan York Hospital.
+Dr. Thomas Stein is a physician who specializes in family medicine.
+He attended Creighton University School of Medicine and subsequently trained at Harrisburg Hospital and York Hospital for residency.
+His clinical interests include general care.
+Dr. Stein is in-network for United Healthcare Platinum, United Healthcare Navigate, and Blue Cross/Blue Shield, as well as other insurance carriers.
+Dr. Stein's hospital/clinic affiliations include WellSpan Medical Group and WellSpan York Hospital.

 Clinical interests: General Care